 Terminator Genisys: 0.5/5

 After watching Terminator Genisys, in my head, I was trying to make out how many times I facepalmed while watching the movie.
-There’s no doubt whatsoever about the fact that the 3rd and 4th films couldn’t deliver the class and charm the first two movies did.
-However, they were entertaining in the sense of suspense and action.
+There’s no doubt whatsoever that the 3rd and 4th films couldn’t deliver the class and charm the first two movies did.
+However, they were entertaining.
 When you watch “rise of the machines”, the first truck chase sequence is a sequence worth looking forward to.
-Christian Bale, Sam Worthington, and Anton Yelchin were saving graces for the 4th sequel in spite of spitting out one plot holes after the other.
+Christian Bale, Sam Worthington, and Anton Yelchin were saving graces for the 4th sequel in spite of spitting out one plot hole after the other.
 In the case of Terminator Genisys…?

-There is nothing except for the mediocre story it shoved down our throats.
+There is nothing except for the mediocre story that is shoved down our throats.
 Every single charm of the first 2 films is ruined.
-Here, John Connor is the villain and the roles of humans and machines were reversed *in a way*.
-Humans want him dead and machines want him alive. errrr…… And, Kyle knows that he is John Connor’s father. *headdesk* what’s even worse is the unintentionally hilarious reaction backed by Jai Courtney’s stone-faced acting.
-Jason Clarke could not be John Connor, Nick Stahl was way better.
-I was apprehensive about Emilia Clarke being cast as Sarah Connor as she might not have the charisma Linda Hamilton had.
-In spite of her chubby looks, she turned out to be the only person worthwhile.
+Here, John Connor is the villain and the roles of humans and machines are reversed *in a way*.
+Humans want him dead and machines want him alive. errrr…… And, Kyle knows that he is John Connor’s father. *headdesk* what’s even worse is the unintentionally hilarious reaction by Jai Courtney’s thanks to his stone-faced acting.

 Why Anthony Perkins??
 Why Vera Miles??
 Why waste your talents in this totally unnecessary sequel?
 What’s the best part about Psycho…?
 The final twist.
-Psycho 2’s worst aspect is the final part where one feels like lifting a chair and throw it on the screen.
+Psycho 2’s worst aspect is the final twist where one feels like destroying the Television set.
 Psycho’s cult phenomenon lies in the anonymity.
-Hitchcock tried to keep the story as low profile as he could.
+Hitchcock tried to maintain the secrecy of the film’s final twist.
 These days, it is more likely that you will know the twist before you ever get the chance to see the film.

 I was 8 years old when I watched this movie for the first time and in spite of being that young, it didn’t take that long for me to understand why this movie didn’t work.
 Speed is a cult film that helped in redefining the genre with its fast-paced action and innovative theme.
 The bus had to maintain its speed over 50 miles per hour or else it will explode.
 In speed 2 the best case scenario they could deliver in terms of thrills is a speeding cruise.
 Like really?
 It is much easier to evacuate the cruise and defuse the bomb.
 The cruise’s speed couldn’t deliver the adrenaline rush and to make things even worse, the cast made it a boring experience.
 Jason Patric’s performance and the crew’s attempts were less soulful, Sandra Bullock is annoying and Willem Dafoe is more of a machine unless he grinned, showing off his upper teeth set and bulged out eyes.
 The decline in popularity went out of control, not the cruise.